ohmyr9/springcloud_demo/README.md

 ### Database

-Almost all schemas in this demo
+The schemas of the project are located in the `src/main/resource`.
+Almost all schemas in this demo lack audit fields, and all the deleting actions are physical deletions.

 #### Testing